-What is most surprising to modern Christian ears in the second article of the Second London Confession of Faith is the closing statement in the third paragraph of this article, which deals with the doctrine of the Trinity.
+What is most surprising to modern Christian ears in the second chapter of the Second London Confession of Faith is the closing statement in the third paragraph of this article, which deals with the doctrine of the Trinity.
 This doctrine, this seventeenth-century text declares, “is the foundation of all our communion with God, and comfortable dependence on him” (2.3).
 This particular phrase is drawn directly from the Congregationalist statement of faith, the Savoy Declaration (1658), which those who drafted the Baptist confession used as a source alongside the Presbyterian Westminster Confession (1646).
 This phrase may well have been drawn up by the Congregationalist theologian John Owen (1616–1683).
 Be this as it may, it must be a startling statement to contemporary Christian ears, for, in many Bible-believing congregations, one can go from one year to the next and hear little, if anything, explicitly taught about the nature of the Trinity.
 But here, it is asserted that this truth is the definitive doctrine upon which our walk with God depends.
 Moreover, it is this doctrine that provides Christians with strength, pleasure, and solace (the word “comfort” and its cognates carried all of these meanings in the seventeenth century).
 But if such be true, and those who drew up this document and first ratified it had solid ground from the Bible to believe that it was so, then our Christian churches in the present day are in a woeful state.

 This paragraph on the Trinity, which concludes the Confession’s statement on God, runs thus in its entirety: